The golden eagle, also called (Aquila Chrysaetos) is a large bird most active during the day.

 Their legs are covered in full length with feathers, all the way to their toes.

-Golden eagles either tend to be a solitary bird, but most times they have been found to move in pairs.
+Golden eagles tend to be solitary birds but have often been found to move in pairs.

 Habitat and Distribution

-Golden eagles are found in a wide range of habitat that spans across the Northern Hemisphere and also North America, Europe, Northern Asia, and the Northern parts of Africa.
+Golden eagles are found in a wide range of habitats across the Northern Hemisphere, North America, Europe, Northern Asia, and the Northern parts of Africa.

-The golden eagle is more common in the western parts of the United States, while they are rarely spotted on the eastern side of the country.
+The golden eagle is more common in the western parts of the United States, but they are rarely spotted on the eastern side.

 Generally, Golden eagles inhabit mountainous regions up to twelve thousand feet in elevation.